Continuing Coach Education (CCE)

 Why is Continuing Coach Education (CCE) Important?

+The coaching profession recognizes the importance of continuing education.
+The foundational skills you acquire in your initial training are essential to the coaching process and require ongoing refinement and practice.
 In addition, coaching skills, tools, and practices are forever evolving.
 As new research emerges, credible coach training schools work diligently to incorporate important findings into their curriculum.
 This cutting edge material is the kind of education that will keep you ahead of your competition and continue to add credibility to your credentials.

 Types of CCEs